Fixed Installment Method

-(i) Concept of Zero Value.
-Under this method the value of asset after its working life will be zero, it is wrong to believe.
-No such asset whose value will be zero any time.
+(i) Concept of Zero Value: Under this method, the value of assets after their working life will be zero, which is incorrect (i.e., because no assets have zero value).

-(ii) Equal Amount of Depreciation.
-In this method amount of depreciation remains equal throughout the working life of machine which is not logical.
-The amount of depreciation should be more in the initial years and lesser in the later part of its life.
+(ii) Equal Amount of Depreciation: In this method, the amount of depreciation remains constant throughout the working life of the machine, which is illogical.
+The amount of depreciation should be greater in the initial years and lower in the later years.

-(iii) No Thought to Interest.
-In this method, only the original cost of asset is depreciated no thought is given to this fact that the same investment is made at a different place it would fetch interest which is completely ignored in this method.
+(iii) No Thought to Interest: Only the original cost of an asset is depreciated; no thought is given to the fact that the same investment made in a different place would fetch interest.

-(iv) Difficulty in Additional Purchase of Fixed Asset.
-The method creates complications in respect of depreciation on additions to assets which have a different life span.
+(iv) Difficulty in Additional Purchase of Fixed Asset: The method creates difficulties in respect of depreciation on additions to assets that have a different life span.

-The ABC company purchased a machine for $124,000.
+ABC Ltd. purchased a machine for $124,000.
 It is expected to last for 6 years and leave a scrap value of $4,000.
 Calculate its depreciation per year.

-The XYZ company bought a machine for $124,000.
+XYZ Ltd. purchased a machine for $124,000.
 It expects to use it for 5 years and sell it for $34,000.
 Calculate its depreciation per year.

 Depreciation per year = ($124,000 – $34,000) / 5 years